Jérôme Boateng: 2020–21 season

 On 3 November 2020, Boateng scored his first goal of the season in a 6–2 away win over Red Bull Salzburg in the Champions League.

 In April 2021, Bayern's sporting director Hasan Salihamidžić stated that Boateng's contract would expire in the summer and would not be extended.

 Lyon

 On 1 September 2021, Boateng joined Ligue 1 club Lyon on a free transfer.
 He signed a contract until 30 June 2023.

 On 9 June 2023, Lyon confirmed via social media that Boateng would leave the club upon the expiry of his contract.

 Salernitana

 On 2 February 2024, Boateng signed with Salernitana in Italy until the end of the 2023–24 season.
 He became a free agent upon the season's conclusion following the club's relegation.

 LASK

 On 31 May 2024, Boateng joined Austrian side LASK by signing a contract until 2026.
 On 19 August 2025, Boateng's contract was terminated by mutual consent.

 Retirement

 On 19 September 2025, Boateng announced his retirement from professional football.
+Boateng pursued coaching training at Bayern Munich and Barcelona in 2025, but both clubs severed ties due to backlash surrounding Boateng’s legal proceedings.